neuralvis/elpa-mirror/melpa/wucuo-readme.txt

 Please note `flyspell-prog-mode' and `flyspell-mode' should be turned off before using this program.

+User's configuration for the package flyspell still works.
+Flyspell provides two minor modes, `flyspell-prog-mode' and `flyspell-mode'.
+They are replaced by this program.
+But all the other commands and configuration for flyspell is still valid.

 3. Tips
 If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
 If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region